Semidefinite representation for convex hulls of real algebraic curves: Auxiliary results

-\begin{lab} Now we specialize to the case where $C$ is an integral affine curve over $\R$, and $A=\R[C]$ is the affine coordinate ring of $C$.
-We keep fixing the extension $\R\subset R$ of real closed fields and the convex hull $B$ of $\R$ in $R$, and we'll write $R[C]:=A\otimes R$ and $B[C]:=A\otimes B$.
-The following lemma is specific to the curves case. \end{lab}
+\begin{lab} Now we specialize to the case where $C$ is an irreducible affine curve over $\R$, and $A=\R[C]$ is the affine coordinate ring of $C$.
+We keep fixed the extension $\R\subset R$ of real closed fields and the convex hull $B$ of $\R$ in $R$, and we'll write $R[C]:=A\otimes R$ and $B[C]:=A\otimes B$.
+The following technical lemma is specific to the curves case. \end{lab}